micmejia/bible-dump/NKJV/1 Timothy/1 Tim 6.md

 that you keep _this_ commandment without spot, blameless until our Lord Jesus Christ's appearing,

 ###### 15
-which He will manifest in His own time, _He who is_ the blessed and only [^e]Potentate, the King of kings and Lord of lords,
+which He will manifest in His own time, _He who is_ the blessed and only Potentate, the King of kings and Lord of lords,

 ###### 16
 who alone has immortality, dwelling in unapproachable light, whom no man has seen or can see, to whom _be_ honor and everlasting power.
 Amen. ## Instructions to the Rich